 1 Pet. iv.
-5, 7.--- 'Who shall give an account to him that is ready to judge the quick and the dead. . . .
-But the end of all things is at hand, be ye therefore sober, and watch unto prayer.'

-In these passages we find again, what we have so often found

-before, the clear apprehension of the judgment and of the end as nigh at hand.
+5, 7.--- Who shall give an account to him that is ready to judge the quick and the dead. . . .
+But the end of all things is at hand, be ye therefore sober, and In these passages we find again, what we have Steiger, who treats the whole passage in a most so often found before, the clear apprehension of the judgment and of the end as nigh at hand.
 In ver.
-5 the apostle intimates that God was about to sit in judgment upon the living and the 203 dead.
+5 the apostle intimates that God was about to dead.
 This cannot possibly refer to that particular act of judgment which is, as we believe, always near to every man, in the same sense as death and eternity are always near.
 It is obviously a solemn, public, general adjudication, in which the living and the dead were together to answer for themselves before the tribunal of God.
 This approach of judgment follows course from the approach of the Parousia, which is so distinctly intimated in chap. i.
-5. All that has been stated in regard to that passage applies with equal force to this; e to i m w z e c o n t i = having it in readiness to judge, is a stronger expression than m e l l o n t i, and can by no means refer to any but an almost immediate event.
+5. All that has been stated in regard to that passage applies with equal force to this; e t o i expressions "the end," and probably "the end of the m w z e c o n t i = having it in readiness to judge, is a stronger expression than mellonti, and can by no means refer to any but an almost immediate event.